alexbbrown/mURL/README.md

  * Progress monitor
  * Output based upon download completion

+The test case is a word-frequency analysis of "war and peace" downloaded from project gutenberg.
+The analysis and plot is shown when the file is complete, and during the download a progress report is displayed.

 Design
 ======

-The following proposed design is psuedo code and leaves out error handling, debouncing etc.
+The following proposed design is pseudo code and leaves out error handling, de-bouncing etc.

 ````
 urlContent <- reactive(myurl = NULL)